 You probably know that email deliverability and sender reputation are vital if you're sending out email newsletters and campaigns, but why is it important?
 And what can you do about it?
-In this post, I'm going to look at the importance of email deliverability and all the things you need to do to improve your deliverability rate.
+In this post, I'm going to look at the importance of email deliverability and all the things you need to do to achieve a good deliverability rate.

 There are many things you can do to improve email deliverability.
-Some of these are more time-consuming than others, but all of them will help in some way to increase your chance of reaching someone's inbox, instead of the spam folder.
+Some of these are more time-consuming than others, but all of them will help in some way to increase your chance of reaching someone's inbox, instead of joining the other 162 billion emails in the spam folder.

 In this article, we'll include information on the most essential practices, including: